spongeboburu/cosc/README.md

 - No dynamic allocations.
 - Use of standard library is optional.
 - Use of `stdint.h` is optional.
-- Ability to typedef custom type for integer and floats.
+- Ability to typedef custom types for integer and floats.
 - C99 and C++11 compliant.
 - No optimizations relying on undefined behavior.
 - MIT license.